-The global pandemic persists.
-The onslaught of emerging variants of concern (VOC) is jeopardising global recovery.
+Two years into the SARS-CoV-2 pandemic, emerging variants of concern (VOC) are jeopardising global recovery.
 Unlocking genomic insight requires expertise and access to high-performance computing, and sharing data across borders needs a highly secure digital environment (and patience, and trust).
 The necessary infrastructure and operational support are not evenly distributed – and are not always where they are needed.
 Sequencing information is often unattainable, slow to process or is stored in isolated pockets, leaving scientists and governments working in silos.

 GPAS: Uniting global data